Could you benefit from a bursary?

 An annual report will be required to update the donor on your studies and how the funding has helped.

-As there are a limited number of bursaries available, remember to put your all into the application.
+As there are now only 4 bursaries available, remember to put your all into the application.
 Ensure you review before submitting, check your spelling and ultimately outline your goals and ambitions and explain with passion how this bursary will help you to achieve.

-- Applicants will be made aware of the outcome of their application on January 28th 2019
+- Applicants will be made aware of the outcome of their application by February 15th 2019

 Bursary Payment Exemptions